JanLunge/pog-alpha/README.md

 `yarn electron:start`

-If you want to build the final application you will need to change the loaded \
+If you want to build the final application you will need to change \
-window url in the main.js to the packaged file (still WIP) then to package the application run
+the building const in main.js to true then to package the application run
 `yarn dist`